Watch: Large Bear Hits the Jackpot in California Campsite Raid

-A large bear with a big appetite was caught on camera by campers as it raided their campsite and came back for seconds and even thirds in California’s Sierra Nevada Mountains.
+A large bear with a big appetite turned a California family's campsite into its own personal buffet, going back for seconds and thirds in a cooler raid caught on camera.

-The Orange County family was camping over the weekend in the Mammoth Lakes area when they captured the video from a tent just a few feet away.
+The Orange County family was camping over the weekend in the Mammoth Lakes area high in the Sierra Nevada Mountains when they captured the video from inside a tent just a few feet away.

-The family had just arrived at Twin Lakes Campground near Mammoth Lakes and unloaded their gear and food, placing it on a table.
+The family had just arrived at Twin Lakes Campground and unloaded their gear and food, placing it on a table.
 They were relaxing inside the tent when they heard the blare of car alarms.

 Then, someone yelled, "There's a bear coming."